 The purpose of these documents is to support local authorities to set up processes that facilitate getting good health and social care advice and can be found at https://councilfordisabledchildren.org.uk/help-resources/resources/education-health-and-care-plans-examples-good-practice.

 Appeal forms which are required to be completed and sent to the SEND Tribunal if parents or young people wish to appeal can be found on the GOV.UK website.

-Joint letter from the Parliamentary Under Secretary of State for Children and Families and the Minister of State for Care, announcing the launch of the national trial
+Ministerial letter from Minister Ford, Parliamentary-Under Secretary of State for Children and Families, announcing the extension of the SEND Tribunal national trial to August 2021.

-Letter (3rd April 2018) from Nadhim Zahawi, Parliamentary Under Secretary of State for Children and Families, and Caroline Dinenage, Minister of State for Care, written to Directors of Children’s Services, Directors of Adult Social Services and Chief Nurses or their equivalent in Clinical Commissioning Groups announcing the start of the SEND Tribunal single route of redress national trial.
+Letter from Nadhim Zahawi, Parliamentary Under Secretary of State for Children and Families, and Caroline Dinenage, Minister of State for Care, written to Directors of Children’s Services, Directors of Adult Social Services and Chief Nurses or their equivalent in Clinical Commissioning Groups announcing the start of the SEND Tribunal single route of redress national trial.

 If you would like subscribe to the national trial newsletter mailing list to receive updates on the progress of the trial, please email SENDdeliverysupport@mottmac.com.
 All previous newsletters can be found at the bottom of this page.

 If you have any queries please direct these to SENDdeliverysupport@mottmac.com or call the SEND delivery support helpline on 0207 651 0308.